ciciswann/hoshii-app/README.md

 ### Wishlist

 Create and update wishlists.
 Browse groupbuys and add them to your wishlists.
+If a groupbuy is already in a wishlist, a heart icon will be located on the top right of the groupbuy card.

 ### Search, Sort, & Filter